SWE443-TeamRed/open-bank/kanban/ToDo/Create_Account_Class.md

   - Seeding for accounts is likely going to be a one time action that occurs when the account is first created.
 You may be able to perform this action in the constructor rather then creating a method for it.
+  - I recommend having each account keep track of transactions that involve the account.

 Related scenario(s):